cupy/cupy/docs/source/upgrade.rst

 The following environment variables are no longer effective:

 * ``CUB_DISABLED``: Use ``CUPY_ACCELERATORS`` as aforementioned.
-* ``CUB_PATH``: No longer required as CuPy uses CUB source tree bundled with CUDA (only when using CUDA 11.0 or later) or CuPy distribution.
+* ``CUB_PATH``: No longer required as CuPy uses either the CUB source bundled with CUDA (only when using CUDA 11.0 or later) or the one in the CuPy distribution.

 API Changes
 -----------